Updated for 2022

 Hideout Playground

-This indoor playground has something for parents and children.
+This indoor playground has something for parents as well as children.
 Parents will appreciate the lounge which overlooks the play area.
 The lounge is furnished with a big-screen TV, free WiFi, and more.
 Kids will enjoy the “tree house,” pretend area, small slides, art section, and more.

 Thousand Oaks Civic Arts Plaza